The Drowning Pool (film): Development

-In April 1973, producers David Foster and Lawrence Turman announced they had optioned the rights to the novel The Drowning Pool for director Robert Mulligan and had hired Walter Hill to adapt it.
+Writing and casting

 Hill did a draft, saying he "tried to toughen up the material and put a little more muscle in Lew Archer's pants, which was probably a mistake.
 Certainly, the studio and the producers ended up feeling that way; their main criticism was MacDonald's fans don't respond to physical action.
 They may have been right, but I thought going in the direction they wanted with the script was a highway to dullsville."
 Hill said this prompted him to "more or less jump ship" to go and make his directorial debut Hard Times.
 Hill says that when he became involved, Paul Newman was not attached to the film, and that when Hill left the project, so did Mulligan.

 Eventually, Paul Newman agreed to star.
 This meant the film was co-produced by First Artists at Warner Bros.
-By July 1974, Joanne Woodward had agreed to co-star and Lorenzo Semple had rewritten the script.
-Producer Foster says it was Woodward's suggestion to relocate the story from California to Louisiana, as she felt it would offer a point of difference.
+Pictures.
+By July 1974, Newman's wife Joanne Woodward had agreed to co-star and Lorenzo Semple had rewritten the script.
+Woodward suggested to relocate the story from California to Louisiana, as she felt it would offer a point of difference from its predecessor.

+Originally, the plan was to rename the lead character Dave Ryan to disassociate the film from Harper, and title the film Ryan's the Name.
+Then a few weeks before preproduction, it was decided by Foster that it was "foolish to make this change" and the character ended up being called Lew Harper.
+Newman said, "a character like Harper is very easy.
+It's great fun to get up in the morning and play Harper."

 By September 1974, Tracy Keenan Wynn, who had earned a strong reputation writing TV movies, was working on the screenplay.
 Hill said that later Eric Roth did some writing on it.
 Jack Garfein said his agent pitched Garfein to direct the movie and Newman was agreeable, but then Stuart Rosenberg approached Newman asking for the job, saying he was going through personal problems and was "desperate" for the job, so Newman chose Rosenberg.

-Originally, the plan was to call the lead character Dave Ryan so the film would not be confused as a sequel to Harper.
-Then a few weeks before preproduction, it was decided by Foster that it was "foolish to make this change" and the character ended up being called Harper.
-Newman said, "a character like Harper is very easy.
-It's great fun to get up in the morning and play Harper."

-The film was shot in late 1974.
-Location filming occurred in Lake Charles, Lafayette and New Orleans.
-The melody to the international hit song "Killing Me Softly with His Song" is heard playing in the background of several scenes in the film.
-At the time the film was being made, Paramount was producing a TV series based on the Lew Archer novels starring Brian Keith.
+This was the fourth and final collaboration between Rosenberg and Newman.